Dr. Dawn O. Willis, Artistic Director

 Frank Whitcomb, Assistant Conductor

 Frank has been with Solaris since its inception, both as a singer in the tenor section and as assistant conductor, supporting the chorus through many ancillary duties.
-He is presently serving his fortieth year on the New England Music Festival Association’s Executive Board, and he also serves as the Treasurer for the Vermont Chapter of the American Choral Directors Association.
+He is presently serving his forty-third year on the New England Music Festival Association’s Executive Board, and he also serves as the Treasurer for the Vermont Chapter of the American Choral Directors Association.
 He has previously served as President of the Vermont Chapter of the American Choral Directors Association and the New England Music Festival Association.

-As an educator, Frank taught in the Colchester, Vermont public schools for twenty-two years and recently retired from seventeen years of teaching at Burlington High School, where he was served as choral director, and instructor in AP Music Theory, class piano, and music literature.
+As an educator, Frank taught in the Colchester, Vermont public schools for twenty-two years and recently retired from eighteen years of teaching at Burlington High School, where he served as choral director, and instructor in AP Music Theory, class piano, and music literature.
 He has taught private piano lessons to students of all ages for many years, and has accompanied choirs, musicals, and many former students and young musicians in recitals, performances, and auditions.

 Susan Summerfield, Collaborative Accompanist